BestTimesToVisit.com Logo

 transport

-Get a Suica or Pasmo card immediately upon arrival!
-These rechargeable IC cards are your golden ticket for almost all public transport (trains, subways, buses) and even many convenience stores and vending machines.
-It saves you the hassle of buying individual tickets and makes hopping on and off a breeze.
+Get a Suica or Pasmo card immediately upon arrival.
+These rechargeable IC cards are your golden ticket for almost all public transport (trains, subways, buses) and can even be used at many convenience stores and vending machines, saving you the hassle of buying individual tickets.

 food